Starting Your Own Antiques & Vintage Business

 At first glance, the prospect of opening your own antiques and vintage business can seem somewhat daunting, but once you've acquired the necessary skills and expertise, almost anything is possible.
 For some, a full-time storefront with added vintage, retro, and mid-century modern items might fit the bill, while for others, an Internet only business might be the perfect niche.
 Regardless of where your area of interest may lie, there is always one central theme that seems to resonate when it comes to owning and operating a successful decorative arts business, "How do I acquire the right knowledge?"

-At the A.I.A., we've spent over half-a-century listening, learning, testing and perfecting our Profit Plans - because like anything else in life - having the "know-how" to succeed in a particular endeavor is often what sets one apart from the competition.
+At the AIA, we've spent over half-a-century listening, learning, testing and perfecting our Profit Plans - because like anything else in life - having the know-how to succeed in a particular endeavor is often what sets one apart from the competition.

 We've gained that knowledge from sharing our own ideas, and by listening to almost 80,000 past graduates over the last fifty years.
-The training that we impart to our students is not merely based on a theoretical understanding of what it takes to open your own antiques shop, but instead, is based on the tens-of-thousands of real-world accounts we've received from our students and graduates along the way.
+The training that we impart to our students is not merely based on a theoretical understanding of what it takes to open your own antiques & vintage shop, but instead, is based on the tens-of-thousands of real-world accounts we've received from our students and graduates along the way.
 Over the last five decades, we've not only adjusted and modified our Course Profit Plans to adapt to the changing times, but we've utilized the invaluable resources of our student database to make those Plans more relevant and profitable than ever before.

-Trying to grapple with the complexities of starting an antiques business on your own, while an admirable endeavor, can be a daunting and frustrating task.
+Trying to grapple with the complexities of starting an antiques & vintage business on your own, while an admirable endeavor, can be a daunting and frustrating task.
 The Internet is filled with contradictory ideas, lessons from beginners, who more often than not, are sharing incorrect information.
 Small, "How To" articles or books, can be of some benefit, but only if "recently" printed, and with enough substantial information to have a meaningful and tangible effect on your overall business plan.
 Knowing how to sift through all of this information in order to determine what's of value, and what's not, can be a time consuming and tiring process - especially if there's no guarantee that what you'll end up learning is even going to be correct.
-That is why it is so important to have a well-tested and proven plan of action in place before one even begins to consider the prospect of opening their own antiques business.
-Not being adequately prepared for what's ahead (and to the side), is one of the biggest reasons people fail when it comes to owning and operating an antiques business.
+That is why it is so important to have a well-tested and proven plan of action in place before one even begins to consider the prospect of opening their own decorative arts business.
+Not being adequately prepared for what's ahead, is one of the biggest reasons people fail when it comes to owning and operating an antiques business.
 In this industry, "knowledge" is key, not just knowing how to sell your items, but where and how to buy them as well.
 Without the correct knowledge to guide you through this process, you're much more likely to end up making the same costly mistakes over and over again - mistakes that could potentially put you out of business - or at the very least, hamper your ability to be truly successful.

 The Profit Plans offered within the Asheford Course are an integral part of the school's overall curriculum, and are backed by over fifty-years of real-world testing.
-When it comes time to starting your own antiques business, you need to ask yourself how much experience and knowledge are really worth...
+When it comes time to starting your own antiques and vintage business, you need to ask yourself how much experience and knowledge are really worth...
 Because while virtually anyone can open up an antiques business, the truth of the matter is that very few actually end up doing it successfully.

 Related Pages >>